CodeForPhilly/datahack2020/README.md

 Hackathon planners have been working with our partners to identify and clean relevant datasets that would be helpful in answering these broader questions:

-### 1. Can we visualize current capacity for Medication Assisted Interventions in PA to streamline referrals?
+1. Can we visualize current capacity for Medication Assisted Interventions in PA to streamline referrals?

-Add description

-### 2. What have been the effects of granting citizens access to Narcan?
+2. What have been the effects of granting citizens access to Narcan?

-Add description

-### 3. How many IV drug users are in Philadelphia?
+3. How many IV drug users are in Philadelphia?

-### 4. Data exploration

-e.g. Can we infer death rate and overdose rate from census data?
+4. Data exploration (e.g. Can we infer death rate and overdose rate from census data?)

 ## [Timeline and Workflow](https://codeforphilly.org/events/datahack2020)

-The hack is slated to begin on Friday February 7, 2020 with a kickoff event.
-Partner organizations will present what their group does and why these questions are relevant to them.
-The next day, participants will have several hours to form their team, consider the questions, and devise a plan to conduct their relevant analysis.
-Over the next five weeks, these teams will work on their analyses and write their presentations.
+**Feb 7, 2020 (Friday): Partner presentation night**
+    - Hack participants will have the opportunity to hear directly from partner organizations about the challenges they face and what analyses would be most useful to them.
+After the talks, participants will be encouraged to sign up to a team via [this Google Doc](https://docs.google.com/document/d/1ztiCetudsQuIAHyyYVHKnBeqI1gsde_l1SvRk2V65bw/edit?usp=sharing).

+**Feb 8, 2020 (Saturday): First hack day**
+    - No formal presentations scheduled on this day.
+Upon arriving, participants will be encouraged to [sign up to a team](https://docs.google.com/document/d/1ztiCetudsQuIAHyyYVHKnBeqI1gsde_l1SvRk2V65bw/edit?usp=sharing) if they have not already done so the previous evening.
+Teams will then get together to discuss ideas for research questions to pursue, and work out any team logistics (including selecting a team leader, frequency of meetings, location of meetings, tools to be used, and roles in the team).
+Space will be available for teams to get started on exploring the data and familiarize themselves with the research topics and tools.

+**Every Tuesday, Feb 11 - March 10, 2020: Hack Nights**
+    - Space and pizza will be provided for participants to get together in person and work on the project.
+There is no attendance requirement, but everyone is welcome.
+Teams are also welcome to get together at other locations and at other times, but will need to organize these meetings themselves.
+Teams are also welcome to consider remote work options.

+**March 3, 2020: Wrap up analyses and start writing up report and presentation**
+    - By this point, teams should be concluding their analyses and should begin drafting their reports for partners.
+Teams should expect going through several iterations of these reports, and should therefore allow ample time before the final presentation night to make edits, tweaks and corrections.

+**March 17, 2020 (Tuesday): Presentation night**
+    - Teams will present their findings in front of their fellow hack participants, partner representatives and other data enthusiasts from the general public.
+Teams should decide on their own the presenter responsibilities, but all presentations are expected to be no longer than 7 minutes long and follow a predefined structure.
+Teams will have the option to make minor changes to their reports based on discussion at this event.

+**March 24, 2020**: Final reports due on GitHub.

+## Final Report Structure

+Each team is expected to submit a final report, that will follow the structure below ([view an example](https://github.com/rladiesPHL/2019_datathon/blob/master/Analyses/2019_RladiesDatathon_FinalReport.pdf)):

+#### Executive Summary
+*This section should have up to 5 bullet points summarizing the main conclusions from the analysis.
+These should be worded in such a way that stakeholders without data expertise can easily understand what actios would be beneficial.
+It can be a shorter version of the conclusions section below.*

+#### Contributors

+*This section should list the names and 1-2 sentence descriptions of everyone who worked on the submission.
+E.g. "Party Parrot is a data scientist with Philly's DataForGood nonprofit, and a student of applied statistics at Drexel.
+In both roles, she enjoys conducting predictive analyses and natural language processing.*</span>

+#### Problem definition and dataset

+*This section should summarize the question your group has worked on, as well as any working definitions that you used (beyond what was outlined in the general description).
+Additionally, this section should contain any issues or challenges that you noticed in the data, that may be relevant.*

+#### Results

+*You may structure this section in any way that makes results easier to understand and describe.*

+#### Conclusions and Next Steps

+*This section should have a bulletpoint list of what conclusions can be drawn from the analyses that were performed, and what next steps should be taken*

 ## Data